defunct-username/Dwarf2DataUtility/readme.txt

     Clone this repository or download the source code.
     (Optional) Create a virtual environment for the project.
     Install required dependencies: pip install -r requirements.txt (if applicable).
+    If you want to compile to .exe you can use this:
+    Step 1.
+                pip install pyinstaller
+    Step 2.
+                pyinstaller --onefile --noconsole --name "Dwarf 2 Data Manager" main.py Step 3.
+Copy the "Dwarf 2 Data Manager.exe" to your favorite astrophotography directory.
+When you run the .exe a config.ini will be created in the same directory as the .exe.

 Usage